JoeMur123/rinocloud-blog/_posts/2016-04-04-rinocloud-is-hiring.md

 - Build new features prototypes that we can test with users.
 - Implement those features robustly.
 - Write tests.
-- Build plugins for Rinocloud is various programming languages.
+- Build plugins for Rinocloud in various programming languages.
-- Take user feedback and design next stage features.
+- Use user feedback to design next stage features.

 __What you need to bring__: